T-mobile throttling bandwidth

 • Network congestion.
 Too many people in your area are using more bandwidth than what is available.
 This forces your ISP to place limits on individual users.

 • Prioritization.
 An ISP might prioritize some types and sources of data over others.
-T-Mobile could speed up connections to video streaming services with which it has partnered, in turn slowing down traffic from other sources.
+T-Mobile could speed up connections to video streaming services with which it has partnered, which would slow down traffic from other sources.

 • Discrimination.
 An ISP might use bandwidth throttling to try to dissuade you from downloading or streaming certain types of data or from certain sources.
 Torrenting and video streaming are common examples.